|

 Notice

-how these moves are made slowly and smoothly to maintain line
+moves are made slowly and smoothly to maintain line tension and

 with the target. |